ocf/ocfweb/ocfweb/docs/docs/docs/operatingrules/bylaws.md

 added at the Board meeting of March 6, 2017.
 Bylaws 13.2 and 13.3 repealed and Bylaw 14 amended at the Board meeting of August 28, 2017.
 Bylaws 9.1 and 13.1 amended at the Board meeting of February 26, 2018.
 Bylaws 7 and 14 amended and bylaw 16 added at the Board meeting of November 4, 2019.
+Bylaw 7 amended and bylaw 17 added at the Board meeting of November 18, 2019.